pranoyghosh/image_augmetation/README.md

 # image_augmetation
-Different random geometrical transformations or addition of noise on a single image to create a small dataset of 50 images written in python
+Python script to add different random geometrical transformations or noise on a single image to create a small dataset of 50 images.

 # Libraries
 The following libraries are needed to run this script -